 At Outdoor Shower Company, we are proud that our five-women business management team has led to so much incredible growth.
 Trailblazers like our female managers have made it possible for more women to take center-stage in the business world.
-It shows us just how far we’ve come to succeed at the highest level in business.
+It shows us just how far we’ve come to succeed at the highest level in woman in business.

 Let’s take a look beyond ourselves and at the overall success of women in business.
 We’ll explore where we’ve come from, where we are, and where we will go in the future.